Cuis-Smalltalk/Cuis-Website/_pages/features.md

 title: Features
 ---

+Cuis is:

+- Small
+- Clean
+- Appropriable

+Additionally, Cuis is:

+- Open Source
+- Multiplatform

+Like other Smalltalk systems, Cuis is also:

+- A complete development environment written in itself
+- A pure, dynamic Object Oriented language

 Cuis assumes very little on the underlying platform, and this lets it run out-of-the-box on Windows, MacOS, Linux, ChromeOS and WebBrowsers.
-Cuis shares the [OpenSmalltalk Virtual Machine](http://www.opensmalltalk.org) with Squeak, Pharo and Newspeak.
+Cuis shares the [OpenSmalltalk Virtual Machine](http://www.opensmalltalk.org) with [Squeak](http://squeak.org), [Pharo](http://pharo.org) and [Newspeak](http://newspeaklanguage.org).

 What sets Cuis apart from the other members of the Squeak family is the focus on Smalltalk-80 and an active attitude towards system complexity: